electric-cloud/DSL-Samples/onboarding/README.md

 8. Once the procedure is completed, navigate to the pipeline from the tool tip over the green square job icon

 ## To Clean out objects created by onboarding produre
-- Run the 'clean' procedure, pass it the jobId of the job that did the on-boarding
+- Run the 'CLEAN: <your project name>' procedure